stuerp/foo_midi/README.md

 v2.10.0.0, 2024-05-xx,

-* Improved: The volume of BASS MIDI can be tweaked independantly of the overall volume.
+* New: The volume of BASS MIDI can be tweaked independantly of the overall volume.
 Defaults to 0.15, determined experimentally to align with the other players.
+* Improved: Added detection of EUC-JP encoded meta data.
 * Fixed: The BASS MIDI voice count was not initialized correctly when using a preset.
 * Fixed: Emu de MIDI sysex recognition.
 * Fixed: Emu de MIDI potential buffer overflow during rendering.